Skip to main content

 Net investment returns calculator example

 This then gets turned on its head when you look at the net return on surrender.
-The collective jumps to first place, with the CGT annual exemption reducing the amount of the gain taxable at the lower rate (when compared to Income Tax) of 10%.
+The collective jumps to first place, with the CGT annual exemption covering the remaining gain, leaving no tax to pay.
 In second place is the onshore bond with no further tax payable for a basic rate taxpayer (assuming top slicing relief keeps the gain under the higher rate threshold).
 Then in third place, the net return of the offshore bond, which has now had a 20% tax deduction on the gain.

 There are some planning points here though as the surrender of the products in one go is rarely the best way to go: